Aimé Leon Dore, chic streetwear that resurrects a legendary New York

 Teddy Santis in front of his house.

-Hard to believe given the maturity that exudes from his lookbooks, but Aimé Leon Dore is only four years old.
-Even crazier, its creator Teddy Santis, 31, had no experience in fashion before launching.
-The son of Greek immigrants, he started by helping in the family restaurant before working in an optical store.
-No parallel art or design school.
-Just a few relationships.
+It’s hard to believe given the maturity that oozes from his lookbooks, but Aimé Leon Dore is only four years old.
+Even crazier, its creator Teddy Santis, 31 years old, had no experience in fashion before launching.
+The son of Greek immigrants, he started out helping out at the family restaurant before working in an optician’s.
+No art or design school on the side.
+Just a few connections.

 His background lies in a keen eye for the streets of New York, a passion for basketball and hip-hop, and a certain nostalgia for his golden age, the 90s .
-Proof of this is that the “ about ” section of his website initially only included a link to the iTunes page for Nas' first album, the memorable Illmatic .
+As proof, the " about " section of his website initially only included a link to the iTunes page of Nas' first album, the memorable Illmatic .
 There's no secret.

 Back in the Good Old Days.

-Santis, who grew up like his rapper idol in Queens, wants to restore his references through clothing, and all the atmosphere he was able to create around it.
-The store he recently opened in Lower Manhattan is littered with field-tired footballs, spray paint and Nike Air Forces.
-On the Web, lookbooks, like the brand's blog, convey a refined, clearly New York and inspiring universe.
+Santis, who grew up like his rapper idol in Queens, wants to recreate his references through clothing, and the whole atmosphere he has created around it.
+The store he recently opened in Lower Manhattan is littered with court-worn balls, spray paint cans and Nike Air Force 1s.
+On the Web, lookbooks, like the brand's blog, convey a refined universe that is clearly New York and inspiring.

-Personally, it makes me want to cross the Atlantic with Tribe Called Quest in my ears, to go tease at Rucker Park, hang out at NoLita and hum Starship Orchestra's “ New York, New York ” on the Brooklyn Bridge — because there's more than just Sinatra in life.
+Personally, it makes me want to cross the Atlantic with Tribe Called Quest in my ears, to go tease the swell at Rucker Park, hang out in NoLita and hum Starship Orchestra's " New York, New York " on the Brooklyn Bridge — because there's more to life than Sinatra.

-What I mean by that, probably going too far, is that a certain authenticity emerges from all of this.
+What I mean by this, perhaps going too far, is that a certain authenticity emerges from all this.
 This is also the characteristic that the creator defends in the first place:

-I believe that we are storytellers more than anything, and that the product comes afterwards.
-No one wants to wear anything today without believing in what it represents.
-I don't want guys who don't care as consumers.
-They are short term, and will harm the brand for this reason.
+I think we’re storytellers more than anything, and the product comes after.
+Nobody wants to wear anything today unless they believe in what it represents.
+I don’t want the guys who don’t care as consumers.
+They’re in it for the short term, and they’re going to hurt the brand because of it.”

 Half the people wear something because everyone else does.
 It's not because of what it really represents or because they really like it...
-In today's market, trying to do what you set out to do is difficult but if you stick to your guns long enough because you believe in it, then getting where you want to go will just be a matter of time, hard work and an honest approach .”
+In today's market, trying to do what you set out to do is hard but if you stick to your guns long enough because you believe in it, then getting where you want to go is just a matter of time, hard work and an honest approach ."
 Teddy Santis, at End.

 Nice mentality, isn't it?